sy77777en/CameraBench/README.md

 ### Use the finetuned model

-We have released a preview version of our finetuned Qwen2.5-VL-7B model (which achieves SOTA performance on CameraBench!) on [HuggingFace](https://huggingface.co/chancharikm/qwen2.5-vl-7b-cam-motion-preview).
+We have released a preview version of our finetuned Qwen2.5-VL-7B model (which achieves SOTA performance on CameraBench!) on HuggingFace ([7B param](https://huggingface.co/chancharikm/qwen2.5-vl-7b-cam-motion-preview), [32B param](https://huggingface.co/chancharikm/qwen2.5-vl-32b-cam-motion-preview), [72B param](https://huggingface.co/chancharikm/qwen2.5-vl-72b-cam-motion-preview)).
 The model is specialized for doing camerm motion primitive classification and video-text retrieval for camera-motion captions.
 The usage is identical to a [Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL) model.
 A quick demo is shown below:
 <details>
 <summary>Generative Scoring (for classification and retrieval):</summary>